Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 The bash file:

 - reads the variables in the configuration file (./projects/web-app-auth/configuration/.default.env)
-- adds the public IP address in the list of IP addresses allowed to access the Azure Event Hubs.
-- allows the Access to the Azure Key Vault where the Event Hubs token will be stored
+- allows the Access to the Azure Key Vault where the Microsoft Entra Id token will be stored

 ```bash
         readConfigurationFile "$CONFIGURATION_FILE"